DOCA NVMe Emulation Application Guide

 Reset and Shutdown

-Reset and shutdown operations ensure the proper handling of the controller and the maintenance of data integrity.
+Reset and shutdown operations ensure the controller is properly handled and data integrity is maintained.

-The reset process involves setting the enable bit in the CC register to 0, which stops all I/O operations and clears the controller's state, returning it to a known state.
+The reset process sets the enable bit in CC register to 0, stopping all I/O operations and clearing the controller's state to ensure it returns to a known state.

-Shutdown is initiated by setting the shutdown notification (SHN) field in the CC register.
-This allows the controller to halt operations, flush caches, and ensure that any data in flight is safely handled before powering off or resetting.
+Shutdown is initiated by setting the Shutdown Notification (SHN) field in the CC register.
+This allows the controller to halt operations, flush caches, and ensure data in flight is safely handled before powering off or resetting.

-The completion queue (CQ) in NVMe stores entries that the controller writes after processing commands.
-Each entry in the CQ corresponds to a command submitted through a submission queue (SQ), and the host checks the CQ to track the status of these commands.
+The Completion Queue in NVMe stores entries that the controller writes after processing commands.
+Each entry in the CQ corresponds to a command submitted through a Submission Queue, and the host checks the CQ to track the status of these commands.

 CQs are implemented as circular buffers in host memory.
 The host can either poll the CQ or use interrupts to be notified when new entries are available.

-Each completion queue element (CQE) in an NVMe CQ is an individual entry that contains status information about a completed command, including:
+Each completion queue element in an NVMe Completion Queue (CQ) is an individual entry that contains status information about a completed command, including:

-SQID – ID of the SQ from which the command was issued
+SQID – ID of the Submission Queue from which the command was issued.

-SQHD – Marks the point in the SQ up to which commands have been completed
+SQHD – Marks the point in the Submission Queue up to which commands have been completed.

 Submission Queue

 The submission queue (SQ) is where the host places admin and I/O commands for the controller to execute.
-It operates as a circular buffer, with each SQ paired with a corresponding CQ.
+It operates as a circular buffer, and each SQ is paired with a Completion Queue (CQ).
 NVMe supports multiple SQs, with each one assigned to a specific CQ.

 The controller is notified of new commands via the doorbell mechanism.

-An SQ element (SQE) is an individual entry in an SQ that represents a command for the NVMe controller to process.
+A Submission Queue Element (SQE) is an individual entry in a Submission Queue that represents a command for the NVMe controller to process.
 Each SQE contains:

 CID – A unique identifier for the command